anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 Proposing candidacy as a PGF Steward is something that is done at any time.

-### Losing Stewardship Status
+### Losing stewardship status

-There are 3 ways that a Steward be removed from the Steward Set:
+There are 3 ways that a Steward be removed from the steward set:

 1. Resign as a steward
 2. Have a failed funding proposal